aruberutsu/ntop-dockerized/README.md

 ## Installation
 * Clone the repo
-* Copy the file passwd-dist.env to passwd.env
+* Copy the file vars-dist.env to vars.env
-* Set your preferred admin password in the file passwd.env (5 characters minimum)
+* Set your preferred admin password in the file vars.env (5 characters minimum)
 * Build and run the image with docker-compose up -d

 ## Sources